omareldeeb/tum-moodle-downloader/Readme.md

 Configuration
 ---
-You can configure from which courses which files should be downloaded and where they should be stored by editing the file `download_config.json` in the `src` directory.
-Additionally you can specify what should happen, if the file which is to be downloaded already exists at the specified destination path.
+You can configure from which courses which files should be downloaded and where they should be stored by editing the file `course_config.json` in the `src` directory.
+Additionally, you can specify what should happen, if the file which is to be downloaded already exists at the specified destination path.
+The download configuration is specified in `download_config.json`, which is located in the same `src` directory.

 How the configuration works shall be explained via the following example:
-* Example contents of `download_config.json`:
+* Example contents of `course_config.json`:
 ```json
 [
   {